Bethpage Black: The Best Municipal Golf Course in the Country?

 A Quick Note on Caddies

-You can get caddies at Bethpage, but they were a little bit more expensive than at most places I’ve played, and our caddie, to be perfectly honest, was terrible.
+You can get caddies at Bethpage, but they were a little bit more expensive than at most places other public courses I’ve played, and our caddie, to be perfectly honest, was terrible.

 He didn’t read any greens, and on more than one occasion when he was acting as forecaddie he’d watch each 3 of our balls, and then start walking before the final person hit.
 This would be fine if it weren’t for the fact the final person was the person he was supposed to be working for.